gomba66/holbertonschool-low_level_programming/0x00-hello_world/README.md

-##This is a README of compilator in c
+# 0x00-hello_world - c
+### This is a project about basically things that you need to begin to program in c programming language.